 I am a sucker for jerky.
 It used to be that I was the only one who understood the allure of jerky but evidently that’s changed.
 I’m seeing so much love for jerky lately that it just warms my heart.

 Jerky is the perfect food, in my book.
-It’s portable, it’s shelf stable, it’s loaded full of protein.
+It's portable, it's shelf stable it will keep for a long time stashed in the freezer or fridge, and it's loaded full of protein.
 Awesome for after a work out.

 See?
 Perfect food.